-Moncrieff had the idea of creating her own wearable arts show after being exposed to the concept in Auckland – at an exhibition which, in her eyes, left much to be desired.
+Moncrieff had the idea of creating her own wearable arts show after being exposed to the concept in Auckland – at an exhibition that, in her eyes, left much to be desired.
 At the time, she was running her own art gallery with seven other artists, and thought her imagining of a wearable art showcase would be the perfect way to promote it.

 Needless to say, Moncrieff’s vision has gone the distance.